moneybutton/yours-core/README.md

 Folder Layout
 -------------
-This repo contains both the main datt application as well as the landing page, blog, documentation, mockups and other media, and a second unfinished UI.
+This repo contains both the main yourscore application as well as the landing page, blog, documentation, mockups and other media, and a second unfinished UI.
 The folders are as follows:
 - bin/ - Executable files, particularly for running the app servers.